 Up to 22 schools have received Environmental Education once a week.

-More than 500 training good practices to mitigate the impact of tourism.
+More than 500 trained for good practices to mitigate the impact of tourism.

-15 infrastructure plans , 6 general management plans, 5 tourism plans, 3 plans environmental education prepared for protected throughout the country.
+15 infrastructure plans, 6 general management plans, 5 tourism plans, 3 environmental education plans prepared for protected areas.

-5 operational centers and other infrastructure built for national parks in the country
+5 operational centers and other infrastructure built for national parks.

 WHO WE ARE

 The Corcovado Foundation is a non-profit organization, a leader in conservation in Costa Rica.
 We work with people to protect our natural resources.
 Our conservation programs are based in the South Pacific region of Costa Rica, known as the Osa Peninsula, which is famous for its intense biodiversity and unspoiled nature.

 WHAT WE DO

 We use education to address and promote the involvement and call to action of local communities.
 We support governmental and non-governmental entities in the search for sustainable, balanced and equitable development for them.
 Our focus is local, but our impact is global.